DIY Flower Market Sign

 Use a ruler to help you space out the letters, as needed.

 Next, use a #2 lead pencil to outline each letter or transfer the graphic to the wood.

-Once you have the letters or the graphic in place, use an art detail paintbrush and your color of craft paint (we used black) to color in each letter.
+Once you have the letters or the graphic in place, use an art detail paintbrush and your choice of craft paint (we used black) to color in each letter.

-Don’t worry about making your brush strokes too even either.
+Don’t worry about making your brush strokes too even.

 Allow the paint from the lettering to completely dry, then using 220-grit sandpaper lightly go over the sign completely.

 This will also add to the aged, weathered and worn look of your DIY flower market sign.

 Finally, add a bit of furniture paste wax or matte finish polyurethane top coat to help give your sign a finished look.

 Keep in mind, furniture paste wax should not be used outdoors as the wax will melt.

 Keep in Mind…